mahboobkarimian/tflite-build-multiplatform/README.md

 ### How to use
+0. Download compiled tflite from releases.
-0. Create a `CMakeLists.txt` for your project and use `tensorflowlite.dll.if.lib` to link it to your code.
+1. Create a `CMakeLists.txt` for your project and link `tensorflowlite.dll.if.lib` to it.
 You also need `tensorflowlite.dll` for runtime.

-1. Install tools
+2. Install tools
 ```
 choco install ninja -y
 choco install cmake -y